Fitbit’s New Smartwatch, The Versa, Looks A Lot Like An Apple Watch

-When Fitbit CEO Jason Park walked out onto the stage at a launch event for media on Monday, I’ll confess I thought he was wearing an Apple Watch.
+When Fitbit CEO James Park walked out onto the stage at a launch event for media on Monday, I’ll confess I thought he was wearing an Apple Watch.
 He wasn’t, of course–it was his company’s brand-new Versa smartwatch, which he was about to announce.
 The Versa features the same rounded square shape as the Apple Watch, but with some angular lines running around the edges.
 From a distance at least, the device on Park’s wrist was easily mistakable for an Apple Watch.

 Not that there’s anything wrong with that.
 No watchmaker ever claimed credit for the common round design language of traditional wristwatches–they’re shaped that way because they have round gears inside that move the hands on the front in a circular pattern, points out Fitbit’s VP of Design Jonah Becker.
 Smartwatches have to house square displays, so a square-ish design is logical.